-Supported by the Commonwealth Government, Hobart Airport is undertaking a runway extension, which will increase the current 2,224m runway to a 2,724m runway length.
+Supported by the Commonwealth Government, Hobart Airport has completed a runway extension, which has increased the current 2,224m runway to a 2,724m runway length.

-This project will be completed by March 2018 and will enable direct flights from Hobart to South East Asia and China.
+This project was completed ahead of schedule in December 2017 and will enable direct flights from Hobart to South East Asia and China.

 Runway Development fact sheet

 What does the runway extension mean?